Mortar (weapon): Ammunition

-Ammunition for mortars generally comes in two main varieties: fin-stabilized and spin-stabilized.
+Ammunition for mortars generally comes in two main varieties: fin-stabilised and spin-stabilised.
 Examples of the former have short fins on their posterior portion, which control the path of the bomb in flight.
-Spin-stabilized mortar bombs rotate as they travel along and leave the mortar tube, which stabilizes them in much the same way as a rifle bullet.
+Spin-stabilised mortar bombs rotate as they travel along and leave the mortar tube, which stabilises them in much the same way as a rifle bullet.
 Both types of rounds can be either illumination (infrared or visible illumination), smoke, high explosive, and training rounds.
 Mortar bombs are often referred to, incorrectly, as "mortars".